googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

 This makes it easier for developers to manage plugins within their projects.

 However, installing additional package registries requires a few manual steps that can potentially be error prone.
-The *Unity Package Manager Resolver* component of this plugin integrates with [UPM](https://docs.unity3d.com/Manual/Packages.html) to provide a way to auto-install UPM package registries when a `.unitypackage` is installed which
+The *Package Manager Resolver* component of this plugin integrates with [UPM](https://docs.unity3d.com/Manual/Packages.html) to provide a way to auto-install UPM package registries when a `.unitypackage` is installed which